thehackerwithin/physor2012/2-VersionControlLocal/Readme.md

 Step 4 : Commit another round of improvements

-Add some addition lines to the file.
+Add some addition lines to the file and make another commit.

      $ git commit -am "These are really good changes this time."
      [master ee77c78] These are really good changes this time.